OracleChain/EOSBenchTool/README.md

 The EOSBenchTool is a EOS pressure testing tool.

-EOSBenchTool client prepares a batch of transactions to save the client's packaging, signature time, then use push_transactions to sends transactions to EOS node, use the limited clients to maximize the pressure test on the server!
+EOSBenchTool prepares a batch of transactions to save the client's packaging, signature time, then use `push_transactions` to sends transactions to EOS node, using limited clients to maximize the pressure test on the server!

 ------------------------------